victordeleau/MUI-DeepAutoEncoder/codea/model/readme.md

 # codea.model

-Contains the pytorch models used in this thesis.
+Contains the pytorch models used in this project.